-GLY 121 \Physical Geology/4 Units
+GLG 121\ Introduction to Geology I (Physical)/4 Units

-Principles of physical geology for both general-interest students and those who plan to major in geology including recent trends in earth science and the environmental science
+Prerequisite: None.

-3 hours lecture, 3 hour laboratory
+Principles of physical geology for both general-interest students and those who plan to major in geology including recent trends in earth science and the environmental science.

-GLY 122\ Historical Geology/4 Units
+3 hours lecture; 3 hour laboratory.

-Prerequisite: GLY 121 recommended but not required
+GLG 122\ Introduction to Geology II (Historical)/4 Units

+Prerequisite: GLG 121 recommended but not required.
 An introduction to current thought on the development of the surface of our planet and the life found upon it.
 For general-interest students and those majoring in geology, archaeology, or the biological sciences.
+3 hours lecture; 3 hours laboratory.

-GLY 299 Individual Studies/1-4 Units
+GLG 299 Individual Studies/1-4 Units